By the end of this module, the student will be able to:

 Give a differential diagnosis of ST elevations (it’s not always a STEMI)

 Recognize the varied clinical presentations of patients with STEMI

-Understand regional blood vessel distribution correlation on EKG
+Understand regional blood vessel distribution correlation on ECG

 What is a STEMI?